Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Faithfulness Evaluation

-To measure whether a concept vector encodes a direction that the underlying model relies on for prediction, we remove the salient latent concept from a sentence representation via orthogonal projection.
-Given a salient latent concept vector $v_j$ from the codebook and a sentence representation $h_{w_i}^{(\ell)}$, the projection of $h_{w_i}^{(\ell)}$ onto $v_j$ is defined as:
+To measure whether an assigned latent concept encodes a direction that the underlying model relies on for prediction, we remove the corresponding latent concept direction from a sentence representation via orthogonal projection.
+Let $v_j$ denote the concept vector, and let $h_{w_i}^{(\ell)}$ denote the sentence representation at layer $\ell$.